 If what’s being contributed to others isn’t coming from surplus, it’s going to take some kind of toll either on one’s function, the individual contributed to, your relationship or all three.
 Contributions from function can’t be given consistently due to the cost.
 Also, whether you want it to or not, the contributions you make into other people’s lives are going to come with strings attached which means you’re going to have expectations that if not met, is going to result in offense, pain, or drama for one or both of you in order to correct some perceived injustice.
 Only when those contributions come from surplus can they truly be ‘stringless’, which means the contributions themselves aren’t going to feel like they’re a cost to you and they can continue to be made indefinitely if wanted.

-DYSfunctional people are energy DEPENDANT.
-Lacking surplus, they ‘lash out’ on others and have BAD interactions with those around them because they’re DEPENDANT on those interactions, trying to fill an energy hole in themselves.
-They have a NEED they’re trying to satisfy but due to their dysfunction usually end up gratifying themselves via their interactions with others.
+DYSfunctional people are more energy DEPENDANT.
+Lacking surplus, they ‘lash out’ on others and have BAD interactions with those around them because they’re DEPENDANT on those interactions, trying to fill an energy hole in themselves that they’re too gratifyingly blind to realise doesn’t work.
+They have a NEED they’re trying to satisfy but due to their dysfunction usually end up gratifying themselves even further but this time via their interactions with others.
 This is painfully evident in ‘trouble-makers’, ‘drama-queens’, ‘fight-instigators’ etc. people who obviously have a craving to encourage or provoke others in unhelpful ways because of some unmet need within themselves.

 It’s my opinion that the conscience is the most internal/core stakeholder and as such, being conscience aligned is probably the first, most edifyingly successful thing you can be in life.
 I struggle to envision any person who could manage to be an edifying spouse (what I’ve considered to be a potential rival stakeholder for first place) while simultaneously ignoring or opposing one’s own conscience.
 It can’t last.
 No matter how helpful you try to be if your own example demonstrates internal hypocrisy you’ll never be as influential or helpful as you otherwise could be.
 The inauthenticity and hollow advice/guidance will be lack-lustre to say the least.
 The same rings true for children and any other stakeholder for all the same reasons.
 Example is always the most powerful and best possible way to positively influence others and it’s just not possible to be a good example without regular, honest and thorough conscience realignment.